jeff-bruemmer/Principles-of-Documentation/principles-of-documentation.md

 ## Exploit the brain.

 Consider neural traction: how do you get the information to stick?
-For example, people identify with material terms more so than with abstract terms.
+For example, people identify with material terms more than with abstract terms.
 Visual words like “red” and “house” fire more neurons than abstract words like “interface” or “structure” because a large percentage of the brain is devoted to visual processing.
 When